-This exhibit lets you step into the closet of people’s Princess, Diana.
+This exhibit lets you step into the closet of the people’s Princess, Diana.

 The exhibit map her fashion journey from the outfit she was wearing during her first royal appearance to the outfits she was wearing before her untimely death.

-You can also spot the famous ink blue colour velvet gown worn at the White House.
+You can also spot the famous ink blue color velvet gown worn at the White House.

-One of the latest pieces, blue tartan Emanuel coat was displayed in 2017.
+One of the latest pieces, the blue tartan Emanuel coat, was displayed in 2017.

 Besides displaying her iconic outfits, the exhibition also shows her relation with her old home, Kensington Palace.